A private tour from Marrakech to Sahara and Draa valley over 5 days.

 - visit the nomad grottos;

-- the architectural genius of the Anti Atlas granaries;
+- the architectural genius of century- old Anti Atlas granaries;

 - take a class in Moroccan pottery or make slippers;

 - trekking/ mountain biking in the High Atlas/ Anti Atlas;

-- bake bread with the village ladies on almond corks.
+- bake bread in the village oven on almond corks.

 Below you will find our rates based on two persons travelling together, with the relevant accommodation option: